-An upper second-class honours degree in a related field or equivalent qualification.
+An upper second-class honours degree (or equivalent qualification) in a related field.

 Months of entry

-Students on this pathway acquire a range of skills to develop and evaluate interventions and strategies to improve health behaviour.
-Your work will make a major impact on our understanding of the social science that underpins avoidable health problems, and will build research capacity at the interface of biomedical and social sciences, both within and beyond academia.
+Students on this pathway acquire a range of skills to develop and evaluate strategies to improve health.
+Core training in research methods support optional units drawn from a diverse field including public health interventions, public health law, psychology of health behaviours, disability studies, poverty and inequality, global health and gendered violence.
+We hope our students work will make a major impact on our understanding of the social science that underpins health and wellbeing.

 Qualification and course duration